 The key difference between IoT and conventional software systems is that IoT belongs to both the physical and the virtual worlds.
 IoT components read data from a multitude of physical sensors, cameras, and microphones, process large amounts of data on the back end, and often perform actions in the physical world: unlock doors, change temperature settings, switch lights on and off, activate other systems, and so on.
 Therefore, a compromised IoT system can potentially do a lot more than a hacked program and poses a considerably higher threat to smart home owners and companies.

-This physical–virtual duality of IoT solutions becomes even more important in industrial contexts, where a potential loss of control over a single component of a vast IoT network may have devastating effects.
-IoT systems are still often based on a centralized architecture that opens up access to other subsystems and components from a hacked device.
+This physical–virtual duality of IoT security solutions becomes even more important in industrial contexts, where a potential loss of control over a single component of a vast IoT network may have devastating effects.
+IoT security solutions and systems are still often based on a centralized architecture that opens up access to other subsystems and components from a hacked device.
 Also, the ability of IoT devices to talk to each other increases the potential “attack surface” — that is, the potential outreach of a malicious program or intruder.

 Finally, we shouldn’t forget that the mass adoption of IoT is often associated with the growing availability of commercial 5G networks.
 5G makes it possible to use low-power, highly autonomous devices that connect to the network at extremely high speeds, which is obviously a good thing.
 The flip side is that 5G also makes stealing large volumes of data a breeze.

 Notable IoT security trends in 2020

-2020 will be a year of steady evolution for IoT security and cybersecurity consulting services.
+2020 will be a year of steady evolution for IoT security companies and cybersecurity consulting services.
 As the market continues to expand, companies will invest more into enforcing the entire paradigm: from making security by design a fundamental engineering practice to implementing security features at all other levels and, most importantly, educating end users about effective methods of protecting their homes and businesses from prying eyes and data leaks.